 At SARI, Ghana, an insectary has been roofed with transparent roofing sheets to allow sun rays in the insectary to ensure normal plant growth (Figure 1).
 All the windows and door to the insectary have also been sealed with insect proof net to prevent entry of other insects other than the aphids that are artificially infested at the seedling stage of the plants.
+The insect-proof net also ensures enough air flow for normal growth and development of plants and aphids.
 Land earmarked for the field screening of the sources of resistance to cowpea aphids has also been prepared (Figure 1).
+Now that every indication shows that the dry season has begun and we do not expect any more rains that could affect aphid population buildup, the sources of aphid resistance are being planted and results from both the insectary and the field will be ready by December 2014.